Support teaching, research, and patient care.

 This project considers Microelectromechanical (MEMS) sensors for head motion tracking in clinical PET/MRI studies.

-Dr. Jafaritadi is working on the device- and data-driven motion estimation systems for brain PET imaging.
-His research focuses on motion tracking using multidimensional MEMS motion sensors, signal processing, and machine learning.
-He is also interested in working on data-driven motion correction and image enhancement for PET/MRI using deep neural networks.
+Dr. Jafaritadi is working on signal processing and machine learning applications in cancer, cardiac, and brain PET imaging.
+His research focuses on generative AI for image correction, image-to-image translation, and image denoising.
+He is also interested in working on data- and device-driven motion tracking and correction systems for PET imaging using deep neural networks.